curl/everything-curl/sourcecode-layout.md

   document.
 The script uses the 'THANKS-filter` file to rewrite some names.
 - `log2changes.pl`: generates the `CHANGES` file for releases, as used by the release script.
 It simply converts git log output.
-- `zsh.pl`: helper script to provide curl command line completions to users of the zsh shell.
+- `zsh.pl`: helper script to provide curl command-line completions to users of the zsh shell.